davemcg/SeeGEM/README.md

 R library which takes output from [GEMINI](http://gemini.readthedocs.io) and, optionally, [peddy](http://peddy.readthedocs.io) and wraps it into a interactive html document.

+I've recently added the ability to create a report (sans all the color hyperlinks and colors) directly from a VCF (see below).

 The idea to provide a happy medium between GEMINI output piped into `less` and using a web service like http://vcf.iobio.io.

 ## Wait, what?